UPWELLING

 Abstract

-Upwelling is a physical phenomenon caused by the action of wind and currents that can generate an upwelling current, oriented offshore and perpendicular to the coast.
-This phenomenon has a significant impact on the local fish fauna and is therefore of great interest.
-The identification of the most favorable areas for the occurrence of this phenomenon has been carried out using wind speed and direction data provided by the National Tide Gauge Network (RMN) managed by ISPRA.
-These data, appropriately processed, allow the identification of coastal areas that are most likely to be exposed to the upwelling phenomenon, such as the Carloforte area in Sardinia, which is confirmed to be among the most favorable for the generation of this variable.
+This phenomenon has a notable impact on the local fish fauna and is therefore of great interest.
+The identification of the most favorable areas for the generation of this phenomenon was carried out using the wind speed and direction data provided by the National Mareographic Network (RMN) managed by ISPRA.
+These appropriately processed data allow us to identify the coastal areas that are most likely to be more exposed to the upwelling phenomenon such as, for example, the Carloforte area in Sardinia which is confirmed to be among the most favorable to the generation of this variable.

 Description